nmvarinder/code-swipe/chapters.md

 - push some document using api calls from postman
 - use try and catch while saving data into tha db collection -> always do error handling

+CHAPTER 20: DIVING INTO THE API
+- js object vs json
+- add the express.json middleware
+- make signup api dynamic to receive data from the end user